giacomoricco14/homework1_GR/README.md

 ```
 ***Note***: by default is set on the position controller.

-Once the robot is in the Gazebo world, in an other terminal run the controller node specifing the controller type by setting the argument:
+Once the robot is in the Gazebo world, in an other terminal run the controller node specifing the controller type by setting the argument as follows:
 * **position controller**:
 ```sh
 ros2 run armando_controller armando_controller_node 0